 At the time of our visit it was winter here in North America and many of the fruit trees were dormant.
 With a little imagination it is easy to see what a beautiful sight the orchard must be in the spring with blossoms and new growth, enough to make a person wonder if they have perhaps been transported to the Mediterranean.
 It is well worth trying to grow a few of these trees yourself especially if you have a protected southern growing area.

 - Meyer Lemon was our personal first choice of citrus fruit tree to grow for its relative hardiness, fragrance, taste and juiciness!

-- Lemons are packed full of healthy nutrients
+- Lemons are packed full of healthy nutrients and vitamins (USDA)

 - The Saanich Peninsula is a warmer climate “bubble” and is the mildest climate region of the province of B.C.